 Section 1.
-The name of this credit union is Greenwood Credit Union.
+The name of this Credit Union is Greenwood Credit Union.

-Section 2 .The purpose of this credit union is to promote thrift among its members by affording them an opportunity to accumulate their savings, and to create for them a source of credit for provident or productive personal and business purposes.
+Section 2 .The purpose of this Credit Union is to promote thrift among its members by affording them an opportunity to accumulate their savings, and to create for them a source of credit for prudent and productive personal and business purposes.

 Section 3.
-The main office of the credit union shall be at such place in the State of Rhode Island, as the Directors may provide with the approval of the Director of Business Regulation.
+The main office of the Credit Union shall be at such place in the State of Rhode Island, as the Directors may provide with the approval of the Director of the Department of Business Regulation.

-Section 2.
-Applications for membership from persons, fraternal organizations, voluntary associations, partnerships and corporations shall be made in writing on a form approved by the Board of Directors, signed by the applicant, and approved by the Board of Directors, however, the Board of Directors may authorize the President and Chief Executive Officer or a designee, if any, to receive and approve the applications.
-Upon approval of an application and payment of the entrance fee, as determined by the membership, and upon subscription and payment for at least one share and the payment thereof, the applicant is admitted to membership.
-No member owning one or more shares may thereafter hold less than one share.
+voluntary associations, trusts, partnerships and corporations shall be made in writing on a form approved by the Board of Directors, signed by the applicant, and approved by the Board of Directors, however, the Board of Directors may authorize the President or a designee, if any, to receive and approve the applications.
+Upon approval of an application and payment of the entrance fee, as determined by the membership, and upon subscription and payment for at least one (1) share, the applicant is admitted to membership.
+No member owning one or more shares may thereafter hold less than one (1) share.
 A member who withdraws all shares ceases to be a member.
 By resolution, the Board of Directors may require persons readmitted to membership to pay another entrance fee.

 Section 3.
-Money paid in on shares or deposits may be withdrawn on any day when payment on shares may be made, however, the Board of Directors shall have the right, at any time, to require members to give, in writing, not more than sixty (60) days notice of intention to withdraw the whole or any part of the amounts so paid in by them except for those amounts paid into demand deposit accounts.
+Money paid in on shares or deposits may be withdrawn on any day when payment on shares may be made, however, the Board of Directors shall have the right, at any time, to require members to give, in writing, not more than sixty (60) days notice of intention to withdraw the whole or any part of the amounts so paid in by them, except for those amounts paid into demand deposit accounts.
 Once invoked, this notice applies to all withdrawals of shares and deposits other than demand deposits until revoked.

 Section 6.
 The share account of a deceased member (other than one held in joint tenancy with another member) may be continued until the close of the dividend period in which the administration of the deceased's estate is completed, but not to exceed a period of three (3) years.